datavis-online/datavis-online.github.io/faqs.md

 We encourage participants to come with an idea and/or data for their project, from work or of personal interest.
 Please note you do not need to have an idea formulated in advance; we will address projects and input data in the first week's tutorials.
 We will also provide [pointers to public, open datasets](organisation.md#byod).

-Please [complete a short survey](https://forms.gle/4Z6wTZkoHMsNL5Yu5) and provide your contact details or [e-mail us](mailto:datavisonline@gmail.com) if you wish to discuss ideas prior to course start.
+Please [complete our interest form](https://forms.gle/3chhcpVzFVk4Eb7dA) and provide your contact details or [e-mail us](mailto:icarson3@ed.ac.uk) if you wish to discuss ideas prior to course start.

 ### Q: What if I have sensitive and/or private data?